.png)

 Coding Excellence and Developer Tools

-DeepSeek R1 demonstrates exceptional coding prowess with a 49.2% SWE-bench score while maintaining cost-effectiveness through its mixture-of-experts architecture.
-The model's 671 billion total parameters with only 37 billion active parameters per token showcase the efficiency gains possible with modern AI architectures.
+DeepSeek R1‑0528 continues to demonstrate strong coding and math performance with its hybrid mixture-of-experts design.
+The model's 671 billion total parameters with only 37 billion active parameters per token showcase the efficiency gains possible with modern architectures, delivering solid performance at just $0.55 per million input tokens.

 Cost-Effectiveness and Accessibility Analysis

-Meta's Llama 4 series represents the strongest open-source offering, with two distinct variants serving different use cases.
+Meta's Llama 4 series is one of the best llms that represents the strongest open-source offering, with two distinct variants serving different use cases.
 Llama 4 Scout features an unprecedented 10 million token context window, enabling processing of entire codebases or extensive document collections on a single GPU.
 Meanwhile, Llama 4 Maverick offers a more balanced approach with 400 billion total parameters and 1 million token context, supporting 200 languages and native multimodal capabilities.

 DeepSeek R1 offers another cost-effective solution at $0.55 per million input tokens, combining strong performance with both API and open-source availability.
 This hybrid approach allows organizations to choose between managed services and self-deployment based on their specific requirements.